 This section includes a high-level summary of the FY'20 Budget Request.
-The District is sensitive to the Town's fiscal short-and long-term challenges and developed a budget within this guideline while balancing the expectations of the community to provide an educational system that meets our core values of Academic Excellence, Cooperative and Caring Relationships, Respect for Human Differences than to Community Each year the School Committee provides guidance to the Welleslay Public and Commitment to Community.
+The District is sensitive to the Town's fiscal short-and long-term challenges and developed a budget within this guideline while balancing the expectations of the community to provide an educational system that meets our core values of Academic Excellence, Cooperative and Caring Relationships, Respect for Human Differences and Commitment to Community.
 Each year the School Committee provides guidance to the Wellesley Public Schools administration for preparation of the budget.